Faculty & Staff Directory

 cwesten@sfprep.org

-Latin, Blue Griffin Chair for Teaching Excellence.
+Latin, 7th Grade Class Sponsor, Blue Griffin Chair for Inspirational Teaching.
 Carla received her Bachelor of Arts in Italian Studies from Wesleyan University and her Master of Arts from the University of Wisconsin, where she was a University Fellow.
+Carla has been teaching Latin at Santa Fe Prep since 2005.
+In her free time, Carla enjoys reading, dancing Zumba, studying Spanish, cooking, and spending time with her family.

 Department(s)